 Rural Health Outreach Fund (RHOF) - Supports multidisciplinary teams and individual health practitioners to provide services to regional or remote communities within ASGC-RA 2-5 locations.
 RHOF services focus on maternity and paediatric health, eye health, mental health, and support for chronic disease management.

 Medical Outreach Indigenous Chronic Disease Program (MOICDP) - Supports multidisciplinary teams and individual health practitioners to provide services to Aboriginal patients in regional, remote and urban locations (ASGC-RA 1-5).
 MOICDP focuses on addressing chronic conditions that have been or are likely to be present for six months or more.

-Chronic Disease Management and Prevention Program (CDMPP) – The objective of the program is to provide services, where there is no alternative funding or service model available.
+Chronic Disease Management and Prevention Program (CDMPP) – The objective of this program is to provide services where there is no alternative funding or service model available.
 The program is targeted at adults with preventable lifestyle related chronic disease and clients should have a GP Management Plan, as well as a referral from their GP to allied health services funded under the CDMPP model.
 This program is available in Western and Far Western NSW.